RPallas92/Barasona/barasona-essentials.md

 - It must send periodic heartbeats (empty AppendEntries RPCs) to all followers in order to maintain their authority and prevent new elections.

 - It must service client requests.
 Each client request contains a command to be executed by the replicated state machines:
+  - The leader appends the command to its log as a new entry.
   - The leader applies the client request to the state machine
-  - The leader appends the command to its log as a new entry.
   - Then issues AppendEntries RPCs in parallel to each of the other servers to replicate the entry.
   - At the same time it returns the result of that execution to the client, without waiting for followers to reply.
   - Once followers reply, the leader mark the entry as commited.
   - Notice that an uncommited entry could be lost even the leader has alredy replied to the client.
 This is a tradeoff betweeen performance and data durability.
 Every time a client requests to read data from the state machine, the leader will also inform whether it is commited or not.
 - If followers crash or run slowly, or if network packets are lost, the leader retries AppendEntries RPCs indefinitely until all followers eventually store all log entries; AppendEntries RPCs should be issued in parallel for best performance; AppendEntries RPCs are idempotent.
 - A leader never overwrites or deletes entries in its own log.
-- If leader becomes follower, it fallbacks to previous snapshot if any, otherwise resets the state machine.
+- If the leader becomes a follower, it falls back to the previous snapshot, if available, or deletes all entries from the last committed entry up to the last entry (the last committed entry is not included).
+Otherwise, it resets the state machine.
 This is done to ensure its state machine does not have any uncommited entry applied.

 #### Replication
 - A leader creates at most one entry with a given log index in a given term, and log entries never change their position in the log.